-Lane Rental roads can be viewed on the roadworks.org website (to view the layer select the Map layer icon on the left then select Operational info and finally the Lane Rental Scheme network layer.
+Lane Rental roads can be viewed on the one.network website (to view the layer select the Data Layers on the left then select Operational info and finally the Lane Rental Scheme network layer.

 The charges can be applied 24 hours a day, 7am to 7pm or during the morning and afternoon peak hours and may also apply Monday to Friday, Monday to Saturday or every day depending on the local traffic conditions.